Scoop-Learn/Open-source-curriculam/README.md

 Try to take some courses on paid websites such as Coursera , udemy , lynda etc Try to build some awesome projects on various field of CS

+# Interview Preparations

+# Sample Resumes of top googlers and Microsoft Employees

 # I will be adding more courses and MOOCs in comming weeks !!!